MikroElektronika/mikrosdk_click_v2/clicks/powermonitor/README.md

 err_t powermonitor_get_current ( powermonitor_t *ctx, float *current );
 ```

-## Example Description

-> This library contains API for Power Monitor Click driver.
-> The library initializes and defines the I2C bus drivers
-> to write and read data from registers.
-> The library also includes a function for reading
-> Shunt and Bus voltage ( mV ), Current ( mA ), Power ( W ), Energy ( J ),
-> as well as the Temperature in degrees Celsius.

-**The demo application is composed of two sections :**

 ### Application Init

 > The initialization of I2C  module, log UART, and additional pins.